CenterForOpenScience/OSFDocs/docs/pages/include/preprints.rst

 The following tabs appear in the navigation bar when the user is logged out:

-* "Add a preprint": Clicking this tab takes the user to the :ref:`OSF sign-in page <login>`.
+* **Add a preprint**:  Clicking this tab takes the user to the :ref:`OSF sign-in page <login>`.
-* "Search".
-Clicking this tab takes the user to the preprint server's Discover page https://osf.io/preprints/preprintserver/discover.
+* **Search**: Clicking this tab takes the user to the preprint server's Discover page https://osf.io/preprints/preprintserver/discover.
+* **Donate** takes the user to the COS "Donate" page.
-* "Sign Up".
-Clicking this tab takes the user to the :ref:`Create a free account page <sign-up>` where the user needs to fill out a form to create an OSF account in order to be able to upload a preprint to the community preprint server.
+* **Sign Up**: Clicking this tab takes the user to the :ref:`Create a free account page <sign-up>` where the user needs to fill out a form to create an OSF account in order to be able to upload a preprint to the community preprint server.
-* "Sign In".
-Clicking this tab takes the user to the :ref:`OSF sign-in page <login>`.
+* **Sign In**: Clicking this tab takes the user to the :ref:`OSF sign-in page <login>`.
 After logging in, the user is taken to their OSF dashboard.

 When logged in, the navigation bar is the same except that it contains a "My OSF Projects" tab which, when clicked, takes the user to https://osf.io/myprojects/ and the "Sign up" and "Sign in" buttons are replaced by the user drop-down menu.